- High CPU usage levels on Windows 11 will completely degrade your experience with this OS and its features.

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.

 Even though it is risky to disable some services, at the same time, we have chosen some of them which should not affect the stability of your system, but will improve the efficiency of your OS.

 ➡ Infection with adware and/or malware

-This is a very common occurrence, especially if you’re using free antivirus software that either hasn’t been updated recently or has an outdated virus library and can’t identify the latest threats effectively.
+This is a common occurrence, especially if you’re using free antivirus software that either hasn’t been updated recently or has an outdated virus library and can’t effectively identify the latest threats.

 ➡ Antivirus processes having a high impact on the CPU usage

-As in the case of any type of software, some antiviruses will have a very high demand on your CPU, and thus cause your system to run sub-optimally.
+As in the case of any software, some antiviruses will have a very high demand on your CPU and thus cause your system to run sub-optimally.

-We will discuss some great options that not only affect your system minimally but also provide a great set of security and privacy features.
+We will discuss some great options that affect your system minimally and provide a great set of security and privacy features.